Understanding Home Equity Investments: your comprehensive guide

 Whether you're looking to finance home improvements, consolidate debt, or are just curious about this financial option, let's explore the potential of tapping into your home equity through an HEI.

 The constraints of traditional financing – such as strict credit score requirements, monthly payments, and income verification – don’t work for everyone.
-That's precisely where a Home Equity Investment (HEI) comes into the picture.
+That's where a Home Equity Investment (HEI) comes in.
 An HEI is different from a traditional loan.
 Instead, it’s an option agreement that gives you cash from your home equity today for a share of your property's future value.

 Let’s start by defining home equity.
 Home equity is the difference between your home’s current value and the remaining balance on your mortgage.
 If your home is worth $700,000 and you owe $200,000 on your mortgage, that means you have $500,000 in home equity.
 The more of your mortgage you pay off, the more equity you build.

-Traditionally, homeowners have been able to take on debt that is secured by this equity through one of the tools we mentioned earlier, such as a HELOC or a cash-out refinance.
+Traditionally, homeowners have been able to take on debt secured by this equity through tools such as a HELOC or a cash-out refinance.
 While the terms of all these financing options vary, the core idea is the same: You get the funds you’re looking for, and in exchange, you make a payment every month.

-Home Equity Investments offer homeowners a distinct approach to equity release.
+Home Equity Investments offer homeowners a different option for equity release.
 Instead of taking on new debt, you partner with a company like Point – similarly to the way a startup partners with an equity investor.
 You unlock your home equity – without the usual monthly payments and income verification process.

 Qualification is also different from a traditional loan.
-While your credit score is still considered, the requirements are more lenient than with conventional lending, making HEI an option for those with a less-than-stellar credit score.
+While your credit score is still considered, the requirements are more lenient than with conventional lending.

 Picture an HEI as a partnership.